Shrek the Third: Critical response

 Some critics were confused as to the film's target demographic.
 Carina Chocano of the Los Angeles Times felt themes about career and parenting anxieties, the lifestyle of celebrities, as well as its humor, would be above children: "Does a kids' movie really need, among other similar touches, a Hooters joke?
 I, for one, wouldn't want to have to explain it."
 Nonetheless, she also found certain moments to be funny: "Shrek's anxiety dream about procreating is fabulously surreal, and King Harold's deathbed scene, with its grimaces and false alarms, is pure kiddie comedy at its best."
 David Ansen of Newsweek wrote that the film's "slightly snarky wit is aimed almost entirely at parents... this one never touched my heart or got under my skin.
 It's a movie at war with itself: a kiddie movie that doesn't really want to be one."

 Peter Bradshaw of The Guardian gave the film 2 out of 5 stars, saying the film "wasn't awful, but it's bland, with a barrel-scraping averageness.
 There are no new ideas, no very funny new characters..."
 He called the character Merlin a "frankly unfunny new character" and considered the character to be a "rip-off of Albus Dumbledore from the Harry Potter franchise".
 He stated that the film contained "no decent musical numbers, incidentally, and the one cover version is bizarrely chosen.
 For Harold's funeral, we get a rendering of ...
 Paul McCartney's "Live and Let Die".
 Er ... huh?
 Because it's kind of sad and it has "die" in the title?"

 The Times of London rated it 2 out of 5.

 A. O. Scott from The New York Times described the film as "at once more energetic and more relaxed [than its predecessors], less desperate to prove its cleverness and therefore to some extent, smarter."
+Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, calling it a "damped-down return" that lacked the comic energy of the original and fell short of the second movie.
+Richard Roeper and Michael Phillips, both gave the film "Two Thumbs Down" on the television program, Ebert & Roeper and the Movies.
+Both of them criticized the film for its bland plot and the "Live and Let Die" musical scene.

+Stephen Hunter of The Washington Post gave the film a similarly unfavorable review, calling it "paradox" that is both "quite funny and quite bad", and concluding that audiences would "laugh a lot and go home grumpy".